Privacy

 Blogs and publication media

-We use blogs or comparable means of online communication and publication (hereinafter “publication medium”).
-Readers' data will only be processed for the purposes of the publication medium to the extent necessary for its presentation and communication between authors and readers or for security reasons.
-Furthermore, we refer to the information on the processing of visitors to our publication medium within the scope of this data protection notice.
+We use blogs or similar online communication and publication tools (hereinafter referred to as the “publication medium”).
+Reader data is processed for the purposes of the publication medium only to the extent necessary for its presentation and communication between authors and readers, or for security reasons.
+For further information regarding the processing of visitor data to our publication medium, please refer to the privacy policy.

-Types of data processed: inventory data (e.g. names, addresses); Contact details (e.g. email, telephone numbers); Content data (e.g. entries in online forms); Usage data (e.g. websites visited, interest in content, access times); Meta/communication data (e.g. device information, IP addresses); Contract data (e.g. subject matter of the contract, term, customer category).
+Types of data processed: Inventory data (e.g., names, addresses); Contact data (e.g., email addresses, telephone numbers); Content data (e.g., entries in online forms); Usage data (e.g., websites visited, interest in content, access times); Meta/communication data (e.g., device information, IP addresses); Contract data (e.g., subject matter of the contract, term, customer category).

-Data subjects: Users (e.g. website visitors, users of online services).
+Affected persons: Users (e.g., website visitors, users of online services).

-Purposes of processing: provision of contractual services and customer service; Feedback (e.g. collecting feedback via online form); security measures; Provision of our online offering and user-friendliness; Managing and responding to inquiries.
+Purposes of processing: Provision of contractual services and customer service; feedback (e.g. collecting feedback via online form); security measures; provision of our online services and user-friendliness; management and answering of inquiries.

-Legal basis: fulfillment of contract and pre-contractual inquiries (Art.
-6 Para.
-1 S. 1 lit. b.
+Legal basis: Contract performance and pre-contractual inquiries (Art.
+6 para.
+1 sentence 1 lit. b.
 GDPR); Legitimate interests (Art.
 6 para.
 1 sentence 1 lit. f.
 GDPR).

-Further information on processing processes, procedures and services
+Further information on processing procedures, methods and services

 Comments and posts: When users leave comments or other posts, their IP addresses may be stored based on our legitimate interests.
-This is done for our security if someone leaves illegal content in comments and posts (insults, prohibited political propaganda, etc.).
-In this case, we ourselves can be prosecuted for the comment or contribution and are therefore interested in the identity of the author.
-We also reserve the right to process user information for spam detection based on our legitimate interests.
-On the same legal basis, in the case of surveys, we reserve the right to store users' IP addresses for their duration and to use cookies to avoid multiple voting.
-The personal information provided in the comments and posts, any contact and website information as well as the content information are stored permanently by us until the user objects.
+This is for our security in case someone leaves unlawful content in comments and posts (insults, prohibited political propaganda, etc.).
+In this case, we ourselves could be held liable for the comment or post and are therefore interested in the author's identity.
+Furthermore, we reserve the right, based on our legitimate interests, to process user data for spam detection.
+On the same legal basis, we reserve the right, in the case of surveys, to store users' IP addresses for the duration of the survey and to use cookies to prevent multiple voting.
+The personal information provided in the context of comments and posts, any contact and website information, as well as the content itself, will be stored by us permanently until the user objects.

-Retrieval of WordPress emojis and smilies: Retrieval of WordPress emojis and smilies - Within our WordPress blog, graphic emojis (or smilies), i.e. small graphic files that express feelings, are used for the purpose of efficiently integrating content elements , obtained from external servers.
-The server providers collect the IP addresses of the users.
-This is necessary so that the emoji files can be delivered to users' browsers; Service provider: Automattic Inc., 60 29th Street #343, San Francisco, CA 94110, USA; Website: https://automattic.com; Data protection declaration: https://automattic.com/privacy.
+Retrieving WordPress Emojis and Smileys: Within our WordPress blog, graphical emojis (or smileys), i.e., small graphic files that express emotions, are used for the efficient integration of content elements.
+These are retrieved from external servers.
+The server providers collect users' IP addresses.
+This is necessary so that the emoji files can be transmitted to users' browsers.
+Service provider: Automattic Inc., 60 29th Street #343, San Francisco, CA 94110, USA; Website: https://automattic.com; Privacy policy: https://automattic.com/privacy.

-Akismet Anti-Spam Check: Akismet Anti-Spam Check – We use the “Akismet” service based on our legitimate interests.
-With the help of Akismet, real people's comments are distinguished from spam comments.
-For this purpose, all comment information is sent to a server in the USA, where it is analyzed and stored for four days for comparison purposes.
-If a comment is classified as spam, the data will be stored beyond this time.
-This information includes the name entered, the email address, the IP address, the comment content, the referrer, information about the browser used and the computer system and the time of the entry.
-Users are welcome to use pseudonyms or forgo entering their name or email address.
-You can completely prevent the transfer of data by not using our comment system.
-That would be a shame, but unfortunately we don't see any alternatives that work as effectively; Service provider: Automattic Inc., 60 29th Street #343, San Francisco, CA 94110, USA; Website: https://automattic.com; Data protection declaration: https://automattic.com/privacy.
+Akismet Anti-Spam Check: We use the "Akismet" service based on our legitimate interests.
+Akismet helps distinguish comments from real people from spam comments.
+For this purpose, all comment data is sent to a server in the USA, where it is analyzed and stored for comparison purposes for four days.
+If a comment is classified as spam, the data is stored beyond this period.
+This data includes the entered name, email address, IP address, comment content, referrer, information about the browser and operating system used, and the time of entry.
+Users are welcome to use pseudonyms or refrain from entering their name or email address.
+You can completely prevent the transmission of data by not using our commenting system.
+This would be a shame, but unfortunately, we see no equally effective alternatives.
+Service provider: Automattic Inc., 60 29th Street #343, San Francisco, CA 94110, USA; Website: https://automattic.com Privacy policy: https://automattic.com/privacy.

-Web analysis (also referred to as “reach measurement”) is used to evaluate the flow of visitors to our online offering and can include behavior, interests or demographic information about visitors, such as age or gender, as pseudonymous values.
-With the help of reach analysis, we can, for example, identify at what time our online offering or its functions or content are used most frequently or invite reuse.
-We can also understand which areas require optimization.
+Web analytics (also known as "reach measurement") is used to evaluate visitor traffic to our online services and can include pseudonymous data on visitor behavior, interests, or demographic information such as age or gender.
+Reach analysis allows us, for example, to identify when our online services, their features, or content are most frequently used or encourage repeat visits.
+It also helps us understand which areas require optimization.

-In addition to web analysis, we can also use testing procedures, for example to test and optimize different versions of our online offering or its components.
+In addition to web analytics, we can also use testing procedures to, for example, test and optimize different versions of our online offering or its components.

-Unless otherwise stated below, profiles, i.e. data summarized into a usage process, can be created for these purposes and information can be stored in a browser or in a device and read out from it.
-The information collected includes, in particular, websites visited and elements used there, as well as technical information such as the browser used, the computer system used and information about times of use.
-If users have agreed to the collection of their location data to us or to the providers of the services we use, location data can also be processed.
+Unless otherwise stated below, profiles—that is, data aggregated from a usage session—may be created for these purposes, and information may be stored in and retrieved from a browser or device.
+The data collected includes, in particular, visited websites and elements used therein, as well as technical information such as the browser and operating system used, and usage times.
+If users have consented to the collection of their location data by us or by the providers of the services we use, location data may also be processed.

-The users’ IP addresses are also stored.
-However, we use an IP masking process (ie pseudonymization by shortening the IP address) to protect users.
-In general, as part of web analysis, A/B testing and optimization, no clear user data (such as email addresses or names) is stored, but rather pseudonyms.
-This means that we and the providers of the software used do not know the actual identity of the users, but only the information stored in their profiles for the purposes of the respective procedures.
+User IP addresses are also stored.
+However, we use an IP masking procedure (i.e., pseudonymization by shortening the IP address) to protect users.
+Generally, no clear user data (such as email addresses or names) is stored for web analytics, A/B testing, and optimization; instead, pseudonyms are used.
+This means that neither we nor the providers of the software used know the actual identity of the users, but only the information stored in their profiles for the purposes of the respective procedures.

-Notes on legal bases: If we ask users for their consent to the use of third-party providers, the legal basis for processing data is consent.
-Otherwise, user data will be processed based on our legitimate interests (ie interest in efficient, economical and recipient-friendly services).
-In this context, we would also like to draw your attention to the information on the use of cookies in this data protection declaration.
+Information on the legal basis: If we ask users for their consent to the use of third-party providers, the legal basis for processing data is that consent.
+Otherwise, user data is processed based on our legitimate interests (i.e., our interest in providing efficient, economical, and user-friendly services).
+In this context, we would also like to draw your attention to the information on the use of cookies in this privacy policy.

-Data subjects: Users (e.g. website visitors, users of online services).
+Affected persons: Users (e.g., website visitors, users of online services).

-Purposes of processing: Reach measurement (e.g. access statistics, recognition of returning visitors); Profiles with user-related information (creating user profiles).
+Purposes of processing: Audience measurement (e.g. access statistics, recognition of returning visitors); profiles with user-related information (creation of user profiles).

 Security measures: IP masking (pseudonymization of the IP address).

-Further information on processing processes, procedures and services
+Further information on processing procedures, methods and services

-Google Analytics: web analysis, reach measurement and measurement of user flows; Service provider: Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland, parent company: Google LLC, 1600 Amphitheater Parkway, Mountain View, CA 94043, USA; Website: https://marketingplatform.google.com/intl/de/about/analytics/; Privacy Policy: https://policies.google.com/privacy; Order processing agreement: https://business.safety.google/adsprocessorterms; Standard contractual clauses (guaranteeing the level of data protection when processing in third countries): https://business.safety.google/adsprocessorterms; Option to object (opt-out): Opt-out plugin: https://tools.google.com/dlpage/gaoptout?hl=de, settings for the display of advertising: https://adssettings.google.com/authenticated; Further information: https://privacy.google.com/businesses/adsservices (types of processing and data processed).
+Google Analytics: Web analytics, reach measurement, and user flow measurement; Service provider: Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland, Parent company: Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA; Website: https://marketingplatform.google.com/intl/de/about/analytics/; Privacy policy: https://policies.google.com/privacy; Data processing agreement: https://business.safety.google/adsprocessorterms; Standard contractual clauses (guaranteeing an adequate level of data protection when processing in third countries): https://business.safety.google/adsprocessorterms; Opt-out options: Opt-out plugin: https://tools.google.com/dlpage/gaoptout?hl=de, Ad settings: https://adssettings.google.com/authenticated; Further information: https://privacy.google.com/businesses/adsservices (types of processing and data processed).

 Presences in social networks (social media)